sonata-project/SonataAdminBundle/UPGRADE-3.x.md

 If you extended that controller, you should split your extended controller and extend the corresponding classes in `SonataAdminBundle\Action\`.

+## Deprecated `header_style` option

+If you need to style headers prefer to use CSS classes and not in the html DOM.
+In this case please use `header_class` option.

 UPGRADE FROM 3.34 to 3.35
 =========================